AaltoSciComp/scicomp-docs/training/kickstart/intro.rst

 You don't yet have some important software installed or configured
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Oops... but it's OK
-* Switch to "watching" mode and work on fixing it for the next day.
+* Switch to "watching" mode and once the day is over, work on fixing it for the next day.
 * Ask for help if needed

 You can't attend every day